-We all know that the key to flawless skin is a consistent regime of cleansing, toning, and moisturizing.
+We all know that the key to happy skin is a consistent regime of cleansing, toning, and moisturizing.
 But with hundreds of products claiming they’re perfect for you, how do you know which one is REALLY going to work for you?
 The simple secret is to know your skin type so you can truly know what your skin needs, and what it should steer clear of.
 So, what better place to start with your personalized skincare regime, than nailing your moisturizer?

 We know how easy it can be to get stuck in a rut or pick up something that just smells great and has cute packaging, but honestly putting a little thought into your moisturizer will reap huge rewards!
 So, to make it easy for you, we’ve broken down our top tips into different skin types so you can finally find the right moisturizer for your skin type…